Critical Behavior and Fractality in Shallow One-Dimensional Quasiperiodic Potentials

-In an homogeneous system, all the single-particle wavefunctions are extended.
+In an homogeneous system, all the single-particle wave functions are extended.
 In contrast, they may be exponentially localized in the presence of disorder owing to the breaking of translational invariance~\cite{anderson1958}.
 This effect, known as Anderson localization, is a fundamental, ubiquitous phenomenon at the origin of metal-insulator transitions in many systems~\cite{abrahams2010}.
-Quasi-periodic models hold a special place for they are at the interface of long-range ordered and fully disordered systems.
+Quasiperiodic models hold a special place for they are at the interface of long-range ordered and fully disordered systems.
 They describe a variety of systems, including quasicrystals~\cite{shechtman1984}, electronic materials in orthogonal magnetic fields~\cite{peierls1933,harper1955,hofstadter1976} or with incommensurate charge-density waves~\cite{wilson1975}, Fibonacci heterostructures~\cite{merlin1985}, photonic crystals~\cite{lahini2009}, and cavity polaritons~\cite{tanese2014}.
-They also proved pivotal in the context of disordered quantum gases~\cite{aspect2009,modugno2010,lsp2010} to investigate Anderson localization of matter waves~\cite{damski2003,roth2003,roati2002} and interacting Bose gases~\cite{lellouch2014}, the emergence of long-range quasi-periodic order~\cite{lsp2005,mace2016,viebahn2019}, Bose-glass physics~\cite{damski2003,roth2003,fallani2007,gadway2011,tanzi2013,derrico2014}, and many-body localization~\cite{iyer2013,lukin2018,matthew2018,kohlert2019}.
+They also proved pivotal in quantum gases~\cite{aspect2009,modugno2010,lsp2010} to investigate Anderson localization of matter waves~\cite{damski2003,roth2003,roati2002} and interacting Bose gases~\cite{lellouch2014}, the emergence of long-range quasiperiodic order~\cite{lsp2005,mace2016,viebahn2019}, Bose-glass physics~\cite{damski2003,roth2003,fallani2007,gadway2011,tanzi2013,derrico2014}, and many-body localization~\cite{iyer2013,lukin2018,matthew2018,kohlert2019}.